Severus Alexander: Christianity

-The Historia Augusta claims that Alexander prayed every morning in his private chapel.
 He was extremely tolerant of Jews and Christians alike.
-He continued all privileges towards Jews during his reign, and the Augustan History relates that Alexander placed images of Abraham and Jesus in his oratory, along with other Roman deities and classical figures.
+He continued all privileges towards Jews during his reign.
+The Historia Augusta, a source considered to be generally unreliable, relates that Alexander placed images of Abraham and Jesus in his oratory, along with other Roman deities and classical figures such as deified emperors, Orpheus and Apollonius of Tyana, and prayed there every morning.